tx4ever/CFHelper/README.md

 What's in each datastore zip file?
 =====================================================================
-Each datastore zip file strictly contains ONLY the components to needed to support basic use case functionality for a specific system.
+Each datastore zip file strictly contains ONLY the components needed to support basic use case functionality for a specific system.

 - Namespace